Bski187/BigFoot/README.md

   PermitRootLogin yes
   PasswordAuthentication yes

- I have not yet automated this
+ I have not yet automated this.
+The ```/tmp/bigfoot``` bash script also still has to be configured to initialize at every wsl startup for automation.

 ### Steps of the script: